Cell (Dragon Ball): Dragon Ball Super

 A few years later, when Trunks travels back to the past again, Trunks reacts in confusion to seeing Goku alive as he remembers his death from Cell's self-destructing.
-Goku is able to inform him of his resurrection that occurred after.
+Goku informs him of his resurrection that occurred after Trunks had returned to his time.
 Not long after, Bulma is revealed to have retained the Time Capsule that Cell had stolen from Trunks to return to the present timeline.
 Cell is remembered by Trunks when he notes the differences between Gohan as a child, in particular when he fought Cell, and him as an adult upon meeting him for the first time in years.
 An illusion of Cell appears in the Forest of Fear to Krillin and Goku, attacking the pair and growing in size before Krillin concentrates and dispels the illusion by confronting his fear.

-Although the original Cell does not appear in the film Dragon Ball Super: Super Hero, his schematics were used by the revived Red Ribbon Army to create a stronger model designated as "Cell Max", being a red-armored variant of Cell's Semi-Perfect form that lacks the original Cell's ability to regenerate.
+Although the original Cell does not appear in the film Dragon Ball Super: Super Hero, his schematics were used by the revived Red Ribbon Army to create a stronger model designated as "Cell Max", a red-armored variant of Cell's Semi-Perfect form that lacks the original Cell's ability to regenerate.
 Serving as the film's final antagonist, he was activated by a desperate Magenta before his mind was fully developed, coming across as a mindless, rampaging monster.

 In other media

 In Dragon Ball GT, after Goku is sent to Hell by accident, he confronts both Cell and Frieza, whose bodies have been rendered temporarily immortal due to the upset in the balance between the two worlds.
-Though Cell and Frieza trap Goku with their new joint attack and freeze him using a witch below them, they too are frozen after foolishly venturing down to gloat at him, and due to being dead, they cannot thaw out as Goku did.
-Goku accidentally breaks the ice Cell and Frieza are trapped within to pieces, implying that Cell and Frieza have been erased from existence.
+Though Cell and Frieza trap Goku with their new joint attack and freeze him using a witch below them, they too are frozen after venturing down to gloat at him, and due to being dead, are unable to thaw out as Goku did.
+Goku accidentally breaks the ice Cell and Frieza are trapped within, in pieces, implying that Cell and Frieza have been erased from existence.
 However, in a future scene, Frieza and Cell are seen being taken away in a jail cell with tape over their mouths.
 Cell and Frieza also appear in the GT live-action show, with new forms.

 Cell appears in a TV ad for Dragon Ball Z: Battle of Gods, questioning why he is not in the film while Frieza brags that he is, Cell then remarks that Frieza only has a non-speaking appearance.

+Cell appears in TeamFourStar's Dragon Ball Z Abridged, voiced by Curtis "Takahata101" Arnott.